wp-plugins/ip2location-country-blocker/readme.txt

 * 2.3.2 Fixed security issues for backend blocking.
 * 2.3.3 Fixed redirect issue with iOS devices.
 * 2.3.4 Use latest IP2Location library for lookup.
+* 2.3.5 Fixed issue when upgrading from previous version.

 == Installation ==